 Kleptomania often begins during the teen years or in young adulthood, but it can start later.
 About two-thirds of people with known kleptomania are female.

 Kleptomania risk factors may include:

 - Family history.
-Having a first-degree relative, such as a parent or sibling, with kleptomania, obsessive-compulsive disorder, or an alcohol or other substance use disorder may increase the risk of kleptomania.
+Having a blood relative, such as a parent or sibling, with kleptomania or addictive disorders may increase the risk of kleptomania.

 - Having another mental illness.
-People with kleptomania often have another mental illness, such as bipolar disorder, anxiety disorder, an eating disorder, substance use disorder or a personality disorder.
+People with kleptomania often have another mental health disorder, such as anxiety, depression or a substance use disorder.

 Left untreated, kleptomania can result in severe emotional, family, work, legal and financial problems.
-For example, you know stealing is wrong but you feel powerless to resist the impulse, so you may be wracked by guilt, shame, self-loathing and humiliation.
+For example, you know stealing is wrong but you feel powerless to resist the impulse.
+As a result, you may be filled with guilt, shame, self-loathing and humiliation.
 And you may be arrested for stealing.
-You may otherwise lead a moral, upstanding life and be confused and upset by your compulsive stealing.
+You may otherwise lead a law-abiding life and be confused and upset by your compulsive stealing.